cfloressuazo/academic-kickstart/content/authors/admin/_index.md

 I've also worked as a **Data Engineer**, building an operational data warehousing product to track the efficiency of communication between internal transactional IT systems.
 Other roles include the assessment of Cloud Computing services, building an ML solution for predictive maintenance and Internship in a communication company.

-During my free time, I enjoy learning about new things in life, reading books, philosophy, economics, playing with my kid, hiking with my dog, snowboarding with friends, surfing and lately biking around.
+During my free time, I enjoy learning about new things in life, reading books, cooking, philosophy, economics, playing with my kid, hiking with my dog, snowboarding with friends, surfing and lately biking around.